 30. No one talks about marketing content that is boring, corporate, and safe.

-31. People who are passionate and affluent and passionate are great customers.
+31. People who are passionate and affluent are great customers.

 Golfers are a great example of this.

-32. Be able to explain your core difference between others in your industry in one sentence.
+32. You need to be able to explain your core difference between others in your industry in one sentence.

 33. What was missing from the world until your business came around?

 34. Jeep was able to run an ad that got to the emotional core of why people buy their product.